-Or, maybe, you are looking to get into the world of mobile home investing and are looking at buying few mobile homes to rent them out to home owners who are in need of a safe, clean and affordable place to live.
+Or, maybe, you are looking to get into the world of mobile home investing and are looking at buying a few mobile homes to rent them out to homeowners who are in need of a safe, clean and affordable place to live.

-Each mobile home park within the Sarasota Florida area has their own rules and regulations that outline these exact questions.
+Each mobile home park within the Sarasota Florida area has its own rules and regulations that outline these exact questions.
 This document is called the mobile home park prospectus.

-Some mobile home parks around the Sarasota will allow an investor to purchase as many homes as they want and either fix them up for sale or to use them as rentals.
+Some mobile home parks around Sarasota will allow an investor to purchase as many homes as they want and either fix them up for sale or use them as rentals.

 Other communities will not allow rentals at all regardless of who buys or who is selling the mobile home.